 Tabs | See tabs for Highway to Hell |

 The song was written jointly by the Young brothers and Scott to vent out their frustration of always being on the road.
-Interestingly, the band had a highway in mind while penning down the song Canning Highway in Australia that housed many of Scott’s favorite haunts and hotels.
+Interestingly, the band had a highway in mind while penning down the song Canning Highway in Australia, which housed many of Scott’s favorite haunts and hotels.

 Like most rock classics, this too goes in a time signature of 4 beats per bar in a mid-paced tempo.
 You can count it out easily 1, 2, 3, 4/ 1, 2, 3, 4, so on and forth.
 The legendary Young brothers are known for belting out jaw-dropping guitar work, and this song is no exception.
 We’ve got some great tabs and tutorials linked up above to get you started.